-The Wellesley College 150th Celebration Community Fund was created to support innovative and impactful projects that embody the legacy and spirit of Wellesley.
+The Wellesley College 150th Community Fund was created to support innovative and impactful projects that embody the legacy and spirit of Wellesley.
 The selected initiatives include a film festival, a community-created graphic novel, and an archival exploration of Wellesley’s iconic Hooprolling tradition.
 Each project showcases the creativity, collaboration, and curiosity that characterize the College in honor of this milestone year.

 Our projects